 We continue to work to correct the problem.
-The District's staff, engineers and water quality consultant have worked very hard to find a solution to this complex problem and recommended the District take the following actions to address this issue:
+The District's staff, engineers and water quality consultant have recommended the District take the following actions to address this issue:

 - 1. TTHMs exist in water as dissolved gasses and can be stripped out of the water by aeration.
-The TCEQ has approved plans for construction of an aeration unit to be located at Water Well No. 7 to remove TTHM's from the water before being pumped into the distribution system.
-Construction bids will be opened on June 8, 2017, after which bids will be evaluated and a contract awarded.
-Construction should begin by midto- late summer. - 2.
+Engineered construction plans have been submitted to the TCEQ for review and approval for construction.
+The aeration unit will be used at Water Well No. 7 to remove TTHM's from the water before being pumped into the distribution system. - 2.
 The District has negotiated the terms of an enforcement order with the TCEQ that outlines a plan and schedule for returning to compliance with regard to TTHMs.
 The compliance deadline is 635 days from June 22, 2016, or March 22, 2018. - 3.
 Our customers, however, will continue to receive these notices quarterly until a 4-quarter-average compliance is achieved.